He cried the whole way home

 - One-Word Title: Innerspeaker, Lonerism, "Elephant", "Borderline", "Eventually", "Lucidity", etc...

 - Overly Long Name: 'Nothing That Has Happened So Far Has Been Anything We Could Control'

-- Retro Universe: Primarily for the The '60s and abit The '70s.
+- Retro Universe: Primarily for the The '60s and (to a lesser extent) The '70s.

 - Small Name, Big Ego: Well, he feels like an elephant, shaking is big grey trunk for the hell of it...